frconor-ebook/meditations/_posts/2025-07-09-the-dedication-of-the-basilica-of-st-mary-major.md

 The power to become sons and daughters of God, "to participate in the divine nature" (2 Pet.
 1:4), has been given to us, thanks to the redemptive action of Christ, who forms us in His own likeness, a fashioning that comes through Mary.

-A lady stood up at a get together with St. Josemaría once and said that every day when she\'s going to Mass, she says to her three- or four-year-old daughter: "I\'m going to receive Jesus."
+A lady stood up at a get together with St. Josemaría once and said that every day when she's going to Mass, she says to her three- or four-year-old daughter: "I'm going to receive Jesus."
 Every day, she would say that to the child.

-One day the child said, \"And will you receive Mary also?"
+One day the child said, "And will you receive Mary also?"

-This lady said to St. Josemaría, \"Father, what should I tell my daughter?"
+This lady said to St. Josemaría, "Father, what should I tell my daughter?"

 St. Josemaría had to think for a moment.
-It wasn\'t one of the usual questions that he was often asked.
+It wasn't one of the usual questions that he was often asked.

 After a moment, he replied thus: "In a way, yes, because the Body of Christ before was the body of Mary.
 The Blood of Christ before was the blood of Mary.
 In a certain sense, when we receive Jesus, we receive Mary also."